 The Sentinel Being Produced By Dapol Could Be Driven From Either Side, But The Middleton Railway, Who Are Renovating The Last Remaining Example At The Moment, Intend to Drive Their Example From The Left Side.
 Therefore A Driver On Either Side Facing Either Way Will Be Prototypically Correct.
 There Was Usually A Single Crewman Who Acted As Driver And Fireman, But There Is Space In The Cab For Two Figures, One Either Side.
 The Y1 Was Introduced In 1925, The Y3 In 1927.
-Below Are Three Shots Of Figures With The Model, At This Stage To Give An Indication How Things Will Look.
-We Have Yet To Decide Which Figures Are Most Suitably Attired - The Figure On The Regulator Is To Indicate It's Height To Us Only, Not As A Candidate To Be Used!
-We Will Be Using A Figure In Industrial Type Clothing For The One On The Regulator.
-Driver On The Left Will Have A Brown Jacket Over Blue Bib And Brace Overalls
+Below Are Four Shots Of Figures, One Inside The Model, At This Stage To Give An Indication How Things Will Look.
+DM11 Has a Blue Jacket, DM11a a Brown Jacket, Both Over Blue Overalls.
+This Figure Will Lean Out Of The Window On Either Side.
+The Hand Of The Drivers DM458 And DM285 Shown On The Right Will Rest On The Regulator In Front Of The Boiler In The Detailed Cab Of The Model.

 The Ruston 48DS Being Produced By The Little Loco Company Was Introduced Around 1937, Being Used In Yards And Industrial Areas.
 Photos Of The Open Version Cab From Each Side With A Suggested Occupant Shown Below.
 There Are Two Further Drivers Being Produced Specifically For This Model, Photos Of Which Will Follow When Available.

 The Manning Wardle Being Produced By Minerva Model Railways Was Introduced In 1864, And Worked In Industrial And Light Railway Scenarios.
 The Figure Used Is The Driver We Intend To Supply For It, Fireman Is The Probable Partner For Him.
 Driver's Hand Rests On Regulator.
 Centre Driver Will Be An Alternative.